loading site...

 pianist

 Pianist Christopher Guzman enjoys an international performing career, known for his versatility in styles ranging from the Baroque era to the avant-garde.
 Since winning top prizes in international competitions such as the Walter M. Naumburg Competition (USA), the Seoul International Music Competition (S. Korea), and the Isang Yun Competition (S. Korea), Mr. Guzman has performed across Europe, North and South America, and Asia.
-His victory at the Concours International de Piano d’Orléans in Orléans, France, led to extensive tours and masterclasses throughout France.
+His victory at the Concours International de Piano d'Orléans in Orléans, France, led to extensive tours and masterclasses throughout the country.

 Mr. Guzman has appeared in major international venues such as Tokyo's Suntory Hall, Leipzig's Gewandhaus, Buenos Aires's CCK, Carnegie's Weill Hall, and London's Wigmore Hall.
 As a chamber musician, he collaborates regularly with members of the world's most prestigious orchestras and soloists.
 He is also a sought-after orchestral pianist, and as such has performed with the Atlanta Symphony Orchestra, Chicago Symphony Orchestra, and the New York Philharmonic.
 Mr. Guzman joined Chicago's Grant Park Symphony Orchestra as a keyboardist in 2024.